ATAD 3 on the horizon (“Unshell Directive”): What will be the impact on Luxembourg?

 The Draft Directive follows the Commission’s Communication on Business Taxation for the 21st century in the EU which is meant to involve a number of other policy initiatives promoted in the short- and long-term by the Commission.
 Meanwhile, the international tax landscape has undergone a dramatic transformation over the last few years.

 However, what would be a shell entity within the meaning of the Draft Directive?
-Which changes have been made following the public consultation?
 Could the Draft Directive establish higher substance requirements than applicable under existing anti-abuse legislation?
 How to manage reporting obligations under the Draft Directive in practice?
 And, what will be the impact on Luxembourg?
 All these questions will be addressed during this webinar.

 2. Necessity and legal basis of the proposed Directive

 o Considering the legal basis of this initiative

 3. Analysing the proposed reporting regime